nedious/Client_Schedule_Application/README.txt

     JDK: Java 17.0.6
     JavaFX: JavaFX API of version 20.0.1 by JavaFX runtime of version 17.0.6

-•  directions for how to run the program
+•  Directions for how to run the program

     Open app, and after a successful login use buttons to add, update, delete both customers and appointments.
 There are restrictions when you can add appointmetns due to time constraints to Eastern time.
 Enter the required fields for